Currently... I have returned to painting and have no plans for any new illustrations in the old style.

 The illustration process

-I draw using Adobe Illustrator on the Mac (the early ones used Macromedia Freehand).
-A typical illustration takes about 30 hours (the Taj Mahal was about this time).
+I drew using Adobe Illustrator on the Mac (the early ones used Macromedia Freehand).
+A typical illustration took about 30 hours (the Taj Mahal was about this time).

 Because they can be altered, some bulk printed postcards